What is Laya Yoga?

 Laya Yoga is counted among highly recognised art of yoga forms.
-Practising this on a consistent basis establishes link between internal peace and dialogue with self.
+Practising this on a consistent basis establishes a link between internal peace and dialogue with self.
 This ascertains tuning between one’s soul and universal energy.
 The yogic form is believed to have originated ages ago in the Himalayas, practised by yogis for disciplined living and peace of mind during those days of yore.
-The yoga form concentrating on mind’s abilities and potential, has also found relevance in the contemporary living style.
+The yoga form concentrating on mind’s abilities and potential has also found relevance in the contemporary living style.

 Laya Yoga Benefits

 This highly-benefitting yoga form combines the beauty of meditation with the practice of sound for achieving the state of ‘ananda’, wherein one finds the highest level of happiness and immense peace.
 The practice calms down the nervous system as the sound of the body is concentrated upon.
 Primarily, it focuses on 5 main energy centres present in the spine and 2 in the head.
 Yoga of absorption provides peace, by overcoming difficulties and negatives.
 The practice could also lead to Turiya, known as the fourth level of consciousness.

 - Shut eyelids and lean upwards with closed eyes.

 - Concentrate on the region between eyebrows.

 - Listen to the external sounds through right ear.
 The sound will become prominent, clear and seem like pounding.
 Gradually, the sound you are listening will become soft.

 - This increase concentration as mind continues to keep track sound without any distractions, which will deliver the calming effect.